hckmd/hckmd.github.io/japan-2023/tokyo-3.md

     </div>
 </div>

-Ben, Toby and I met up again in the evening in Chuo city, to see a gig at [Nanahari](https://www.tokyogigguide.com/en/gigs/venue/102){:target="_blank"}.
+Ben, Toby and I met up again in the evening in Chuo city, to see a gig at [Nanahari](https://www.tokyogigguide.com/en/gigs/venue/102){:class="text-info" target="_blank"}.
 Before the gig, we went to an Italian restaurant near the venue and had some pizza (which was really good!).

 There were three artists performing at the show: